schitresh/computer_science/networks/L3_network_layer/6_arp_address_resolution_protocol.md

     - Because the router has to deliver the packet to the destination host
     - The ARP request is broadcasted in the destination network and the same process follows
   - ICMP echo-request packet is unicasted to the destination host
-    - The destination host generates an ICMP echo reply in reponse
+    - The destination host generates an ICMP echo reply in response
     - Which is delivered to the router and then unicasted to the source host
 - The MAC addresses of the source & destination are used only till their respective router
   - After that, the router's MAC address is used